meganvchai/pui-hw/final-project/PUI Homework README.md

 > Pros and cons of using GenAI tools
 * Pros
   1. ChatGPT: Helps significantly with debugging, especially with Javascript interactions.
-Also helps with implementing ideas/interactions that I have that were not covered in class, and reduced time for me to search the web for forums or other websites that explain how to do it.
+It also helps with implementing ideas/interactions that I have that were not covered in class and reduced time for me to search the web for forums or other websites that explain how to do it.
+I also found ChatGPT veyr helpful to search for code syntax and rules to implement what I'm trying to achieve, rather to search up the code language documentation and find my answer.
 * Cons
   1. ChatGPT: Not always correct code, have to double check the output to see if it actually works.